top of page

 My family is visiting extended family in Hartsville South Carolina.
 In the south, Daddy has more freedom to carry and use guns.
 He has his big gun with him.

-Daddy hands me the gun while rattling off instructions about aiming, having a tight grip, and pulling the trigger.
-I half listen, far too nervous about being tossed into the deep end of this scenario.
-The butterflies in my gut rage and tickle up a nervous smile that feels propped up uncomfortably on my face.
+Before the hand off, Daddy rattles off instructions about aiming, having a tight grip, and pulling the trigger.
+Most of what he is saying bounces off the side of my head, far too nervous about being tossed into the deep end of this scenario.
+The butterflies tickle up a nervous smile that feels uncomfortably hanging on my face, a smile that I dress up as excitement but,,, I am terrified.

-As the full weight of this weapon rest in my hand for the first time it feels insanely heavy, as in so heavy that I don't understand how it can be a practical weapon.
-On TV, people run with, drop, and throw these things around yet in real life nothing about this monstrosity of metal remotely lends itself to be handled with anything but respect and care, I feel I should whisper in its presence.
+For the first time, the full weight of this weapon rest in my hand, it feels,,, insanely heavy.
+So heavy I don't understand how it can be a practical weapon.
+On TV people run with, drop, and throw these things around but nothing about this monstrosity of metal remotely lends itself to be handled with anything but respect and care.
+I almost feel I should whisper in its presence to avoid upsetting its peace.

-I squeeze harder and the hammer shivers out of its seated place, floats for a second, my finger gives way to the stress and the hammer slowly sinks back into the gun.
+Lifting the gun to the tree I squeeze harder straining and the hammer shivers out of its seated place, floats for a second, my finger gives way to the stress, and the hammer sinks back into the gun.

-I commit and squeeze harder, no longer caring to aim for a perfect shot, I just point in the general direction to get it over with.
-The hammer pivots out of the gun at a healthy distance.
+I commit and squeeze harder, no longer caring to aim, I just point in the general direction to get it over with.
+I pull with all the strength in my finger and the hammer pivots out of the gun at a healthy distance.
 There is a sense of accomplishment that the trigger is mo.....

 BOOOOOOOOOOOOOOOOOOOOM!!!